 SKIN CONTACT: Wash with soap and water.
-If irritation persists, get medical attention.
+If irritation persists, seek medical attention.

-SWALLOWING: An unlikely route of exposure.
-HydroStar H2 is a gas at normal temperature and pressure.
+SWALLOWING: This mixture is a gas at normal temperature and pressure.

 EYE CONTACT: Flush eyes with water.
 Hold the eyelids open and away from the eyeballs to ensure that all surfaces are flushed thoroughly.
-If discomfort persists, seek medical attention; see a physician, preferably an ophthalmologist.
+If discomfort persists, seek medical attention.